-for any $k\ge0$. \end{proposition} \begin{proof} We will prove that $1 2^k 3$ for an odd $k$ and $1 2^k 1$ for an even $k$ are both forbidden, as the other cases will follow from this with $T^\vee$ replacing $T$.
+\begin{proof} We will prove that $1 2^k 3$ for an odd $k$ and $1 2^k 1$ for an even $k$ are both forbidden, as the other cases will follow from this with $T^\vee$ replacing $T$.
 Assume the contrary and suppose that an admissible $T$ contains one of these.
 Take a minimal $k$.

 We know that $k$ is at least 1 because $11$ is already forbidden.
 Suppose $k\ge1$ is odd.
 In particular, $T$ contains $12^k3$.
 Since 232 and 33 are forbidden (Proposition~\ref{ForbiddenWords}) the block $12^k3$ can be extended to the right only as $12^k31$, resulting in a section